Logo The Travel Cafe Cape Town

 Best time to go to Zanzibar

 Winter (June - September): Like mainland Tanzania, the best time to go to Zanzibar, Mafia or Pemba is during the dry season from June to September.
 Due to its close proximity to the equator, the temperatures vary very little through the year, with maximum daytime temperatures hovering between 25°C / 75°F and 28°C / 82°F throughout the year.
 The dry season is famous for its clear blue skies and sunny days.
-This is also the best time to go scuba diving as the water will be crystal clear and visibility will be at its peak.
-Going in June or beginning of July will have the added bonus of the vegetation being green and lush after the rains.
-September is usually spice harvest season, and it is quite fascinating to watch the farmers harvest cloves by hand.
-Winter has the added bonus of combining beautifully with a safari to Ngorongoro Crater, Serengeti and Mount Kilimanjaro.
+This is also the best time to go scuba diving at the majority of sites as the water will be crystal clear and visibility will be at its peak though days are occasionally windy and choppy (especially in July when the “kusi” wind is at its peak - excellent news for kite surfers.

 Summer (January - March): January to March is summer and our second favourite time to visit Zanzibar, Mafia or Pemba.
-The summer months bring with them beautiful dry, sunny and warm days with bright blue skies very similar to winter, with temperatures averaging around 28°C or 82°F.
+The summer months bring with them beautiful dry, sunny and warm days with bright blue skies very similar to winter, with temperatures averaging around 28°C or 82°F. The north-eastern “kaskazi" wind is at its peak during January, affecting the north and east coasts of the island, but starts to mellow as March approaches.

 View more itineraries to Tanzania